 The desire to help customers realize these benefits drove the development of PubSub+ Monitor, a product that lets you more effectively monitor and manage your PubSub+ based event mesh.
 PubSub+ Monitor was developed in conjunction with monitoring specialist SL Corporation, which has been a strategic partner of Solace’s for many years.

 Solace PubSub+ Monitor is not just another monitoring product.
 It collects both critical metrics and events generated by your system, then uses alerts and dashboards to notify your IT staff so that they can proactively address issues before they affect your operations and customers.
 PubSub+ Monitor provides metrics and events information at the system, service and client levels to make your job easier.

-And Monitor also features an “agentless” architecture so it’s easy to deploy and upgrade, and it lets you monitor all of your software, hardware, and even as-a-service brokers.
+And Monitor also features an “agentless” architecture so it’s easy to deploy and upgrade, and it lets you monitor all of your software and hardware brokers.